 A mal-union is a fracture that has improperly healed, compared to a non-union, when there is no fusion of the injury.
 In mal-unions, the bones have healed but they have set improperly, causing impairment or loss of function of the limb.
 The bone could be bent, rotated or the fractured ends could overlap, leading to deformity or shortening of the limb.
 As a guideline, if a bone fracture has not healed properly by the end of six months, it would be considered a mal-union.

 If a mal-union doesn’t interfere with functionality or mobility, then it most likely won’t need to be reset.
 However, if a mal-union bone fracture impedes function, then surgery will be performed to repair the alignment.
 Deciding whether or not a bone is significantly impaired and requires a second surgery is an important decision.
-You need an expert orthopedic surgeon like Dr. Daniel C. Allison with sophisticated expertise in fractures to distinguish the difference.
+You need an expert orthopedic surgeon like Dr. Daniel C. Allison in Los Angeles with sophisticated expertise in fractures to distinguish the difference.
 He knows that if improperly healed bones go untreated, complications such as a shortened limb or a gap between the fracture ends may occur.

 Mal-Union Diagnostic Excellence